jeremytammik/tbc/a/2031_previewcontrol.md

 It was really painful to solve this and I wish Autodesk would just remove the borders in an upcoming release.
 It is hard to make software look good if the underlying API takes you back to the nineties ;-).

-I cannot share the actual code, unfortunately.
-Our codebase is really massive and closed ;-).
+I can post some code for you to fill the gaps.
-While I cannot find the time to provide a full working example, I can post some code for you to fill the gaps.
-The important snippet (to be called after previewControl.Loaded AND previewControll.IsVisibleChanged) is the following:
+The important snippet (to be called after `previewControl.Loaded` AND `previewControl.IsVisibleChanged`) is the following:

 <pre><code class="language-csharp">
 // get preview window host